avbentem/airtime-calculator/README.md

 temporarily hides unstaged changes to partially staged files.
 This may make your IDE show warnings about files that were changed outside of the IDE.

+Beware that Sourcetree might [silently skip](https://jira.atlassian.com/browse/SRCTREE-7184) the pre-commit hook.

 ### Editor setup

 #### WebStorm

-- Enable Stylelint in _Languages and Frameworks | Style Sheets | Stylelint_.
+- Enable Stylelint in _Languages and Frameworks | Style Sheets | Stylelint_, and optionally disable
+  the standard inspections in _Editor | Inspections | CSS_.
+(For example, WebStorm does not like `@import-normalize;` in [`App.scss`](./src/App.scss), but using `// noinspection CssInvalidAtRule` already suppresses that specific inspection in this code.)

 - The Prettier settings in [`.prettierrc.yaml`](.prettierrc.yaml) define `trailingComma: es5`.
 After being prompted _"Use code style based in Prettier for this project?"_ in WebStorm, this will yield